OpenOCL/openocl.github.io/support.md

 # Discussion board (forum)

-We also created a [subreddit for OpenOCL](https://www.reddit.com/r/OpenOCL/) where you can freely exchange your ideas and get help with OpenOCL from us and the community!
-Join the subreddit and get all the up-to-date and useful information.
+We also created a [google group for OpenOCL](https://groups.google.com/d/forum/openocl) where you can freely exchange your ideas and get help with OpenOCL from us and the community!
+Join the group and get all the up-to-date and useful information.